Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Design-Based Simulation

-However, those data have been treated in order to circumvent non-robustness problems.
-The issue of robust estimation of economic indicators based on a semi-parametric Pareto upper tail model is well-established in literature see \cite{Brzezinski2016} for a review and \cite{alfons2013robust} for a specification suitable for survey data.
-On the contrary, the issue of robust treatment of outlier in the lower tail of income distribution appears less established, see \cite{van2007extreme}, \cite{masseran2019power}.
-As regards the upper tail we operated a semi-parametric Pareto-tail modeling procedure using the Probability Integral Transform Statistic Estimator (PITSE) proposed by \cite{Finkelstein2006}, which blends very good performances in small samples and a fast computational implementation, as suggested by \cite{Brzezinski2016}.
-As regards the lower tail extreme value treatment, we used an inverse Pareto modification of PITSE estimator, suggested by \cite{masseran2019power}.
-In our simulations the treatment has been done at a regional level to the original EU-SILC sample and the detection of outliers has been carried out following \cite{safari2018outliers} by using a Generalized Boxplot outlier detection procedure proposed by \cite{bruffaerts2014generalized}.
-In order to deal with skewed and heavy-tailed distribution, \cite{bruffaerts2014generalized} suggested modifying the whiskers of the boxplot by a simple rank-preserving transformation that allows for a so-called fitting for $Tukey$ $g-$ and $h-$ distribution.
-Based on the simulations performed by \cite{safari2018outliers}, the generalized boxplot gives a higher power value compared to the adjusted and standard boxplot.
-Moreover, we compare the results obtained after the treatment with those obtained by retained the outliers in the synthetic population, in order to isolate the effect of outliers on the performance of the corrections proposed (Table \ref{Tab:Tcr}).
+The issue of robust estimation of economic indicators through an extreme values treatment in the upper tail of income distribution is well-established in the literature.
+See \citet{Brzezinski2016} for a review and \citet{Alfons2013} for a suitable specification for survey data.
+On the contrary, the issue of treatment of extreme values in the lower tail of income distribution appears less established \citep{Kerm2007, masseran2019power}.
+Concerning the upper tail, we operated a semi-parametric Pareto-tail modelling procedure using the Probability Integral Transform Statistic Estimator (PITSE) proposed by \citet{Finkelstein2006}, which blends very good performances in small samples and fast computational implementation, as suggested by \citet{Brzezinski2016}.
+As regards the lower tail, we used an inverse Pareto modification of the PITSE estimator, suggested by \citet{masseran2019power}.
+In our simulations, the treatment has been done at a regional level to the original EU-SILC sample and the detection of extreme values has been carried out following \citet{MohdSafari2018} by using the Generalized Boxplot procedure.
+We expect that, when outlying observations are representative, such treatment would highly bias the outcome and thus we do not recommend it.

-From the assumed population, we repeatedly select 1000 two-stage stratified samples, mimicking the sampling strategy adopted in the survey itself: in the first stage, Self-Representing (SR) strata are always included in the sample, while a stratified sample of PSU in Non Self-Representing (NSR) strata is selected; in the second stage, a systematic sample of households is selected from each municipality included in the first stage.
-We repeated the drawing for two different overall sampling rates, 1,5\% and 3\% respectively.
-Results are set out in Table~\ref{Tab:Tcr} with the Average Relative Bias (ARB) and the Average Absolute Relative Error (AARE) in percentage, calculated for the 1000 samples and the $21$ regions defined as:
+From both pseudo-populations, we repeatedly select 1,000 two-stage stratified samples, mimicking the sampling strategy adopted in the survey itself: in the first stage, SR strata are always included in the sample, while a stratified sample of PSU in NSR strata is selected; in the second stage, a systematic sample of households is drawn from each PSU included at the first stage.
+We repeated the drawing for both scenarios involving different sampling rates, 1.5\% and 3\% respectively.
+The Relative Bias (RB) and the Absolute Relative Error (ARE) in percentage have been calculated for each region $r$ using the 1,000 iterations as: